swaraj381/countries-api/README.md

 ## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.

 In this challenge, you will find mobile and desktop designs in light and dark mode color schemes for both pages.